 I decided to pay 50MYR ($13) in total, which covered the SIM, data package, and a little credit for local calls and texts.
 Note that with any RED package, you’ll get an extra 1GB of data if you download the company’s Android/iOS app.

 Prices were similar with Celcom, albeit slightly better value.
-One thing to note: be sure to ask about any current promotions before making a decision about which package to buy, as it’s not unusual to get bonus data thrown in.
+Be sure to ask about any current promotions before making a decision about which package to buy.
+It’s not unusual to get bonus data thrown in.

 Unsurprisingly given the number of outlets around the country, topping up isn’t difficult unless you’re really in the middle of nowhere.